Planning a trip to Hungary soon and trying to decide exactly what to do in Budapest?

 Step inside Buda Castle.

-Most famous of the museums are the lovely Hungarian National Gallery and the Budapest History Museum, both of which are worth a visit.
+The most famous of the museums housed inside are the lovely Hungarian National Gallery and the Budapest History Museum, both of which are worth a visit.

 Pay a somber visit to the House of Terror.